dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 # Testing Libraries on Android

+## Prerequisites

 The following dependencies should be installed in order to be able to run tests:

+- OpenJDK
 - Android NDK
 - Android SDK

-- OpenJDK
-- OpenSSL
+To manage the dependencies, you can install them via terminal or using Android Studio.

+### Using a terminal

 OpenJDK can be installed on Linux (Ubuntu) using `apt-get`:
 ```bash
 sudo apt-get install openjdk-8 zip unzip
 ```

-Android SDK, NDK and OpenSSL can be automatically installed via the following script:
+Android SDK and NDK can be automatically installed via the following script:
 ```bash
 #!/usr/bin/env bash
 set -e